earthcubeprojects-chords/chords/bin/ssl/ssl.md

 # SSL Integration
 Factors involved with SSL integration in CHORDS:

-  - CHORDS may be run in either a non-SSL mode or an SSL mode.
+* CHORDS may be run in either a non-SSL mode or an SSL mode.
-  - SSL certificates are created by using nginx and certbot in a
+* SSL certificates are created by using nginx and certbot in a standalone mode.
-  standalone mode.
-  - nginx will use different configuration files, depending
-    on which mode is in play.
-Nginx configuration files for all
-    modes are built into the nginx container, with some symbols
-    designating configurable information.
+* nginx will use different configuration files, depending upon which mode is in play.
+Nginx configuration files for all modes are built into the nginx container, with some symbols designating configurable information.
-  - The nginx container contains a startup script which will
-    choose which nginx configuration to use.
-It will make the
-    variable substitutions prior to starting nginx.
+* The nginx container contains a startup script which will choose which nginx configuration to use.
+It will make the variable substitutions prior to starting nginx.
-  - With CHORDS in SSL mode, certbot will be running in a certificate
-    renewal mode, attempting the renewal every 6 hours.
+* With CHORDS in SSL mode, certbot will be running in a certificate renewal mode, attempting the renewal every 6 hours.
-  - In non-SSL mode, certbot will exit.
+* In non-SSL mode, certbot will exit
-  - The certbot image is use for housekeeping activities, such as
-    removing certificates, and generating dummy certificates.
+* The certbot image is use for housekeeping activities, such as removing certificates, and generating dummy certificates.

 ## Configuration values

 Related docker-compose environment (.env) variables:
   - SSL_ENABLED: true or false
   - SSL_HOST: The FQDN that accesses this portal.
 It must be operational prior to certificate generation.
-Can be blank if
+Can be blank if SSL_ENABLED==false.
-    SSL_ENABLED==false.
   - SSL_EMAIL: The email to be associated with the cert.
-Can be blank if
+Can be blank if SSL_ENABLED==false.
-    SSL_ENABLED==false.
   - NGINX_CERT_CREATE: if present, nginx knows that it is being used only to create certificates.